oracle/truffleruby/doc/user/reporting-performance-problems.md

 require 'benchmark/ips'

 Benchmark.ips do |x|

-  x.iterations = 3
+  x.iterations = 2

   x.report("adding") do
     14 + 2
   end
 end
 ```

 We use the `x.iterations =` extension in `benchmark-ips` to run the warmup and
-measurement cycles of `benchmark-ips` three times, because otherwise the first
+measurement cycles of `benchmark-ips` two times, to ensure the result are stable
-transition from warmup to measurement triggers one of those stable state upsets
-described above and will temporarily lower performance just as timing starts.
-I
-wrote about this issue in [more technical depth](https://github.com/evanphx/benchmark-ips/pull/58) if you want to know
-more details.
+and enough warmup was provided (which be tweaked with `x.warmup = 5`).

 You should see something like this: